2024 Euro Winners Cup: Euro Winners Challenge

+This was the first edition of the Challenge Cup played in parallel to the EWC with the winner and the runners-up of 2024 Euro Winners Challenge that qualify to the 2025 Euro Winners Cup.

 Group stage

 All group winners, along with the best runners-up, progress to the knockout stage.

 The other four runners-up progress to a play-off round to decide the final two knockout stage berths.

 All third-placed and fourth-placed teams recede to a set of consolation matches to determine final placements.